PredictIt Traders, University Educators, and Market Service Provider Aristotle Sue Regulator Over Market Disruption

-Washington, DC, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- On Friday, PredictIt traders, academic users, and market technology pioneer Aristotle filed a lawsuit in US Federal District Court for the Western District of Texas asking the Commodity Futures Trading Commission (CFTC) to justify the forced winddown in 2023 of the popular event prediction market, PredictIt.
-The suit seeks an order blocking the CFTC’s action, and asks the court to allow all existing markets to resolve in an orderly manner.
+WASHINGTON, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- On Friday, PredictIt traders, academic users and market technology pioneer Aristotle filed a lawsuit in U.S. Federal District Court for the Western District of Texas asking the Commodity Futures Trading Commission (CFTC) to justify the forced winddown in 2023 of the popular event prediction market, PredictIt.
+The suit seeks an order blocking the CFTC's action and asks the court to allow all existing markets to resolve in an orderly manner.

 "We sued because we believe the process by which the CFTC revoked the No Action Letter was very unfair.
 In particular, the agency failed completely to take into account the interests of traders who invested in perfectly legal contracts extending beyond February 2023 and of academic users of PredictIt data," said David Mason Aristotle General Counsel and former Federal Election Commission (FEC) Chairman.